-Bulk Filing of Withholding Tax Returns-The Kentucky Department of Revenue has implemented a Bulk Filing system for payroll companies who choose to file a large number of Withholding Tax Returns in a single file.
-For details regarding how to become a Bulk Filer; please refer to the Department of Revenue Gateway Registration Overview on our website at revenue.ky.gov.
+\\\Bulk Filing of Withholding Tax Returns-The Kentucky Department of Revenue has a Bulk Filing system for payroll companies who choose to file a large number of Withholding Tax Returns in a single file.
+For details regarding how to become a Bulk Filer; please review the MyTaxes portal at MyTaxes.ky.gov.